-All general contractors and independent contractors (not working for a general contractor) that perform construction, maintenance and/or service work at Buyer's Decatur facility shall designate a person as the on-site Safety Representative.
+All general contractors and independent contractors (not working for a general contractor) that perform construction, maintenance and/or service work at Buyer's Boeing Mesa facility shall designate a person as the on-site Safety Representative.
 The contractor shall provide written notification to the Buyer's Procurement Agent of the name and title of the contractor's on-site Safety Representative for the project.
 The Safety Representative need not be a supervisor or manager but must have responsibility and authority to identify and correct safety and environmental hazards.
+In addition, the Safety Representative must notify the Buyer's Safety, Health and Environmental Affairs (SHEA) Department of the date and time of when a pre-job safety meeting will be conducted.

-The contractor shall provide the Buyer with a list of hazardous materials used to perform work activities, quantities to be used, and Material Safety Data Sheets (MSDS's) prior to the hazardous materials arriving onto Buyer's property.
+The contractor shall provide the Buyer's Procurement Agent or the Buyer's Safety, Health and Environmental Affairs Department with a list of hazardous materials used to perform work activities, quantities to be used, and Material Safety Data Sheets (MSDS's) prior to the hazardous materials arriving onto Buyer's property.

-In addition, the contractor shall notify the Buyer's Designated Representative of all hazardous work activities, as identified in Section 3 of this clause, prior to the commencement of the work activity.
+In addition, the contractor shall notify the Buyer's Procurement Agent, SHEA, and/or Fire Departments of all hazardous work activities, as identified in Section 3 of this clause, prior to the commencement of the work activity.

-The Buyer will notify the contractor(s) of hazardous materials and environments that may be encountered at its facility, and to which contractor(s) may be exposed, prior to commencing work.
+The Buyer's Safety, Health and Environmental Affairs Department will notify the contractor(s) of hazardous materials and environments that may be encountered at its facility, and to which contractor(s) may be exposed, prior to commencing work.